Pybounce/spiky_situation/README_EDITOR.md

 - All other clicks in unique cells mark that position as the next
 - Clicks in the same cell twice in a row marks the end of the route
 - Can have mover varients that change speed
+- How will I make things like springs move?
+  - Would be good if they did, but needs to look right
+  - Can they just move on their own or do they have to be connected to a moving platform

 **Quality of life**